WrestleMania XXVII: Storylines

-The professional wrestling matches at WrestleMania XXVII featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Entertainment (WWE).
-Storylines between the characters were produced on WWE's weekly television shows Raw and SmackDown with the Raw and SmackDown brands—storyline divisions in which WWE assigned its employees to different programs.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

-The predominant rivalry for the Raw brand involved Dwayne "The Rock" Johnson, John Cena and the reigning WWE Champion, The Miz.
+The predominant rivalry for the Raw brand involved Dwayne "The Rock" Johnson, John Cena, and the reigning WWE Champion, The Miz.
 On the February 14 episode of Raw, The Rock was announced as host for WrestleMania XXVII.
-In his first appearance in a WWE ring in seven years, The Rock publicly mocked both Miz and Cena.
-At the following week's Elimination Chamber event, Cena won the Raw brand's annual Elimination Chamber match to earn himself a WWE Championship opportunity against Miz.
-One night later on Raw, both Cena and Miz derided The Rock's previous comments, with Cena producing a rap questioning The Rock's true commitment to WWE over his acting career.
-Via satellite, Rock responded to Cena's rap on the February 28 edition of Raw, citing that he started a movie career to help open the door for other wrestlers to go to Hollywood, including Miz and Cena himself.
-On the March 28 episode of Raw, Rock and Cena confronted each other face to face before WrestleMania, until Miz came out.
-Miz and his protégé, Alex Riley, attacked The Rock, who managed to fight back both men.
-After the assault, Cena performed an Attitude Adjustment on Rock to end the show.
+In his first appearance in a WWE ring in seven years, The Rock publicly mocked both The Miz and Cena.
+At the following week's Elimination Chamber event, Cena won the Raw brand's annual Elimination Chamber match to earn himself a WWE Championship opportunity against The Miz.
+One night later on Raw, both Cena and The Miz derided The Rock's previous comments, with Cena producing a rap questioning The Rock's true commitment to WWE over his acting career.
+Via satellite, The Rock responded to Cena's rap on the February 28 episode of Raw, citing that he started a movie career to help open the door for other wrestlers to go to Hollywood, including The Miz and Cena himself.
+On the March 28 episode, The Rock and Cena confronted each other face to face before WrestleMania, until The Miz came out.
+The Miz and his protégé, Alex Riley, attacked The Rock, who managed to fight back both men.
+After the assault, Cena performed an Attitude Adjustment on The Rock to end the show.

 Starting from the January 31 episode of Raw, mysterious vignettes began promoting the return of a mysterious wrestler on "2.21.11".
-On the February 21 edition of Raw, The Undertaker was revealed as the mysterious figure, who made his return after a four-month absence.
-However, Undertaker's return was interrupted by a returning Triple H. The two men stared each other down and both peered at the WrestleMania sign, teasing a possible challenge at WrestleMania XXVII.
+On the February 21 episode, The Undertaker was revealed as the mysterious figure, who made his return after a four-month absence.
+However, The Undertaker's return was interrupted by a returning Triple H. The two men stared each other down and both peered at the WrestleMania sign, teasing a possible challenge at WrestleMania XXVII.
 The match was confirmed four days later on WWE's official website.
 This match marks the second time the two would face each other at a WrestleMania, the first being WrestleMania X-Seven ten years earlier.
 Before their WrestleMania match, both men had a face to face encounter on the March 28 episode of Raw, only to be interrupted by Shawn Michaels, who criticized Triple H for believing that he could defeat The Undertaker at WrestleMania, something that Michaels wasn't able to do at the previous years' event.
 After The Undertaker stated that Michaels was history, Michaels attempted to perform a Superkick on him, but The Undertaker retaliated with a Chokeslam that was stopped by Triple H, who then asked Michaels why he is going to defeat The Undertaker at WrestleMania.
 Michaels, however, left the ring, unable to give Triple H an answer, believing that Triple H couldn't defeat The Undertaker at the event.